Grasp2Grasp: Vision-Based Dexterous Grasp Translation via Schr\"odinger Bridges: Methodology

 \subsection{Latent Score and Flow Matching}

-We approach grasp translation as stochastic transport in a learned latent space where the high-dimensional grasp configurations for source and target hands are first embedded into a shared latent representation.
-This is achieved through a two-stage pipeline.
+We now apply the general Schrödinger Bridge framework from Sec.~\ref{sec:prelim} to our specific problem of grasp translation.
+The abstract distributions $q_0$ and $q_1$ become the latent distributions of source and target grasps, respectively.
+The transport process between them is learned by optimizing the [SF]$^2$M objective from Eq.~\ref{eq:sf2mloss} in a latent space.
+We approach grasp translation as stochastic transport in a learned latent space, where the high-dimensional grasp configurations for source and target hands are first embedded into a shared latent representation.
+This is achieved through a two-stage pipeline, as illustrated in Fig.~\ref{fig:main}.
 In the first stage, we train a variational autoencoder (VAE)~\cite{kingma2013auto} that encodes segmented visual observations of the source hand grasping an object into a latent variable $z \in \mathcal{Z}$.
 The VAE consists of an encoder mapping $\mathcal{O} \rightarrow \mathcal{Z}$ and a decoder mapping $\mathcal{Z} \rightarrow \mathcal{G}$.
 The decoded grasp configuration $\hat{g} = \mathrm{Dec}(z)$ is passed through a differentiable kinematic layer $\mathrm{FK}: \mathcal{G} \rightarrow \mathbb{R}^{3N}$, yielding the 3D mesh vertices of the hand $\hat{v} = \mathrm{FK}(\hat{g})$.
 The VAE is optimized with a combined loss with a small KL term:

 where $g$ denotes the ground truth grasp configuration and $\alpha, \beta$ are weighting coefficients.
 This training encourages the latent space $\mathcal{Z}$ to encode semantically meaningful and physically grounded grasp features that generalize across hands.